raquo/Airstream/README.md

 However, all of that would only happen if `signal` had any observers (because of [Laziness](#laziness)).
 If `signal` had no observers, its current value would be stuck at the last current value it saved while it had observers, or at `initialValue` if it never had observers.

-This laziness makes `Signal` generally unsuitable to represent state because its current value might get inconsistent in the absence of observers.
-It is also the reason why you can't directly access a Signal's current value (there is no `now()` method on it).
+This laziness makes `Signal` unsuitable to represent certain types of state unless the presence of observers is guaranteed, because its current value might get inconsistent in the absence of observers.
+It is also the reason why you can't directly access a Signal's current value (there is no public `now()` method on it).
 You can use `stream.withCurrentValueOf(signal).map((lastStreamEvent, signalCurrentValue) => ???)` to access `signal`'s current value.
 The resulting stream will still be lazy, but this way the processing of `currentValue` is just as lazy as `currentValue` itself, so there is no risk of looking at a stale `currentValue`.
 If you don't need lastStreamEvent, use `stream.sample(signal).map(signalCurrentValue => ???)` instead.
 Note: both of these output streams will emit only when `stream` emits, as documented in the code.

+Unlike EventStream, Signal only fires an event when its next value is different from its current value.
+The comparison is made using Scala's `==` operator.

 When adding an Observer to a Signal, it will immediately receive its current value, as well as any future values.
 If you don't want the observer to receive the current value, add an observer to the stream `signal.changes` instead.